Shardul23197/B_657_Computer_Vision_Assignment_2_Image_Clustering/README.md

 ## Image Matching
 Image matching is a technique where we try and find similar "features" of 2 images and match them.
-There can be multiple images of the same object taken but they might have different orientations, different lighting and even different scale.
-But they are ultimately, the images of the same object and should be categorized as such.
+There can be multiple images of the same object taken but they might have different orientations, different lighting, and even different scale.
+Ultimately, they are the images of the same object and should be categorized as such.

-1. Initially, we created a matrix of dimensions number of images by number of images.
+1. Initially, we created a matrix of dimensions number of images by the number of images.
 This matrix will store the number of matches for each pair of images.

-2. We then used https://docs.opencv.org/4.x/dc/dc3/tutorial_py_matcher.html as reference to do Brute-Force Matching with ORB descriptors.
+2. We then used https://docs.opencv.org/4.x/dc/dc3/tutorial_py_matcher.html as a reference to do Brute-Force Matching with ORB descriptors.
+We create the orb object for both images to detect the key points and descriptors of each image.
+Then we will use the BFMatcher function with Hamming Distance as the distance metric to find the matches between the 2 images.
 We used the bf.knnMatch function to find the closest k matches or keypoints, in this case, we set k=2, so that we can use the Lowe ratio test to use only the good matches. (https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94).

-According to the Lowe test, if the ratio of the distance of the closest and second closest match is below a certain threshold, we can consider that to be a good match, otherwise, we eliminate those keypoints.
+According to the Lowe test, if the ratio of the distance between the closest and second closest match is below a certain threshold, we can consider that to be a good match, otherwise, we eliminate those key points.

 ## Image Clustering

-1. After finding the good keypoint matches for each pair of images, we performed clustering on the matrix obtained.
+1. After finding the good key point matches for each pair of images, we performed clustering on the matrix obtained.
 We used the AgglomerativeClustering library function to perform this operation. (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html).
 We tried various affinity parameter values and linkages, and cosine affinity and complete linkage Agglomerative clustering gave us the best results.
 We obtain the image and the cluster number it belongs to in the result for each image.

 2. Once we obtain the results of the clustering, we checked the Pairwise Clustering Accuracy.
 To do this, we stored the results of clustering in 2 dictionaries.
-The first dictionary contained the cluster number as the key and the images that belonged to those clusters as the list of values for that key, and the second dictionary contained the image name as the key and corresponding cluster as the value.
+The first dictionary contained the cluster number as the key and the images that belonged to those clusters as the list of values for that key, and the second dictionary contained the image name as the key and the corresponding cluster as the value.

 3. To check the Pairwise Clustering Accuracy, we checked if the images of the same monument or object are in the same cluster or not.
 To do this, we took each pair of images and checked if they are of the same monument.
 If the images are of the same monument and belong in the same cluster, then that's a true positive case.
-If the images are of different monument and belong in different clusters, then that's a true negative case.
-We carried out the calculation by adding the true positive and true negative cases and divided it by the total number of possible pairs.
+If the images are of a different monument and belong in different clusters, then that's a true negative case.
+We carried out the calculation by adding the true positive and true negative cases and dividing them by the total number of possible pairs.
 We then printed this accuracy.

 4. To store the clusters in a text file, we just used the first dictionary which had the cluster numbers and images corresponding to that cluster.
 We wrote each cluster into the file line by line.

-## Sample Case
+## Sample Cases

 For all the images in the given dataset, if we set the number of clusters to 18, we get the following result.